-As we known that light is defined by its wavelength, namely it is a member of the frequency spectrum, and each frequency (sometimes also called color) of light has a wavelength associated with it.
-Wavelength and frequency are related, generally, the radiation of shorter wavelengths like light, UV and X-rays are identified by their wavelengths, while the longer wavelengths like radio, TV and microwaves are identified by their frequency.
+As we knew that light is defined by its wavelength, namely it is a member of the frequency spectrum, and each frequency (sometimes also called color) of light has a wavelength associated with it.
+Wavelength and frequency are related, generally, the radiation of shorter wavelengths like light, UV, and X-rays are identified by their wavelengths, while the longer wavelengths like radio, TV, and microwaves are identified by their frequency.
 Wavelengths typically range from 800 nm to 1600 nm, but by far the most common wavelengths actually used in fiber optics are 850 nm, 1300 nm, and 1550 nm.

 Why do we use the fiber in 850nm, 1310nm and 1550nm wavelength?

-In genera, fiber optic transmission wavelengths are determined by two factors: less fiber loss and absorption.
-The light we can see is in the range of about 400 nm to 700 nm, from blue/violet to the red, but the light used in fiber optics is at longer wavelength around 850, 1300, 1550 nm.
+In general, fiber optic transmission wavelengths are determined by two factors: less fiber loss and absorption.
+The light we can see is in the range of about 400nm to 700nm, from blue/violet to red, but the light used in fiber optics is at a longer wavelength around 850, 1300, 1550nm.
 This is because the attenuation of the fiber is less at longer wavelengths, which will result in less fiber loss.
 What’s more, the absorption usually does not occur in this wavelength.

 From the chart below, we can obviously see that there are three low-lying areas of absorption, and an ever-decreasing amount of scattering as wavelengths increase.
 As you can see, all three popular wavelengths have almost zero absorption.

 Why is 1550 nm the most widely used wavelength in optical communication systems?